The ARP bolts in my kit are longer/shorter than what I took out from the factory. Will they still work?

 Do they require maintenance?

-Like any treated, chromed or painted surface, they do require some maintenance.
+Like any treated, chromed or painted surface, ARP hardware does require some maintenance.
 It’s simple and takes only a few minutes!
 To keep your black oxide hardware looking good and new on your bike, they must be oiled.
 We recommend spraying WD-40 on a rag and wiping the surface of the hardware whenever you clean your bike.
 Don’t wait for them to look bad before doing something.
 A quick swipe with WD-40 every now and then will keep them looking brand new and prevent corrosion.
 We use Silikroil around the shop which we prefer over WD-40.
 You can find it on Amazon.
 In hot, rainy or humid environments, they may require more frequent maintenance.